 The project will use existing software and hardware.
-The existing software consist of the voice recognition software (Amazon Alexa or Google Assistant).
-The existing hardware consists of the Raspberry Pi 3 B+.Futhermore, the project will consist of GUIs for the app selection on the Smart Mirror and the phone application for connecting the user's phone to the mirror.
+The existing software consists of the application software (Google Calendar and music application).
+The existing hardware consists of the Raspberry Pi 3 B+.
+Furthermore, the project will consist of GUIs for the app selection on the Smart Mirror and the phone application for connecting the user's phone to the mirror.
 The preliminary designs are shown in Figures 3 and 4.